pixelpusher/liveprinter/README.md

 There's a forum on https://talk.lurk.org/channel/liveprinter

+You can [join our email list](http://pixelist.info/liveprinter-email-list/) to keep up to date with performances, demonstrations, workshops, and important updates.

 Evan is on Twitter at @evanraskob and can answer questions, etc.

 We can create a Reddit forum or YouTube channel if there is demand for it.